rubenwardy/minetest_modding_book/en/chapters/luacheck.md

 ## Configuring LuaCheck

-Create a file called .luacheck in the root of your project.
+Create a file called .luacheckrc in the root of your project.
 This could be the root of your game, modpack, or mod.

 Put the following contents in it: